 For those of you who are more practiced in the art of self-restraint, this new Ippudo is nothing but great news.
-You don't need us to tell you that this part of the city needs better restaurants, and having an Ippudo at your disposal for after work drinks and dinner or Pre Theater Eats is a game changer.
-The most important question though is how this new location stacks up its now-legendary predecessor downtown.
+You don’t need us to tell you that this part of the city needs better restaurants, and having an Ippudo at your disposal for after work drinks and dinner or Pre-Theater Eats is a game changer.
+The most important question, though, is how this new location stacks up to its now legendary predecessor downtown.
 When it comes to the food, we find it to be essentially the same.
-There are some differences on the menu in terms of the small plates and non-ramen options, but everything we've eaten has satisfied like Ippudo should.
-The room is a bit smaller and certainly more sterile, but that's to be expected - this is Midtown, and this part of the city is not zoned for cool restaurants.
-It's a union thing.
+There are some differences on the menu in terms of the small plates and non-ramen options, but everything we’ve eaten has satisfied like Ippudo should.
+The room is a bit smaller and certainly more sterile, but that’s to be expected - this is Midtown, and this part of the city is not zoned for cool restaurants.
+It’s a union thing.

 I don’t even really need to say it because everyone agrees with me, but contrary to Steinthal’s stubborn insistence, these are the best pork buns ever.
 They’re leaner than Momofuku’s, and they have f*cking mayonnaise on them.
 And don’t even start with me if you’re one of those “I hate mayonnaise” people.
 Your argument is invalid.

 An excellent plate of wings that have been glazed in a black pepper sauce.
 They’re a little bit spicy, a little bit sweet, and a lot delicious.
 We also love the slaw that comes on the side.
 Order some.

 The best bowl of ramen money can buy.
 This thing is big, rich, and full of porky flavor.

 A more traditional tonkotsu pork ramen, and probably the lightest on the menu at the Westside location, but that’s sort of like calling a small sumo wrestler skinny.
 There’s still a lot of weight in this bowl.